svjack/ComfyUI-LatentSyncWrapper/README.md

 - Currently does not support anime/cartoon faces
 - Video should be at 25 FPS (will be automatically converted)
 - Face should be visible throughout the video
-- **Requires manual model downloads** - LatentSync 1.6 models are hosted on a private HuggingFace repository and cannot be automatically downloaded
+- **Requires manual model downloads** - LatentSync 1.6 models are hosted on a private HuggingFace repository, but a complete package is available via Google Drive
-- Users must have access to the ByteDance/LatentSync-1.6 HuggingFace repository to download the required models
+- Individual model downloads require access to the ByteDance/LatentSync-1.6 HuggingFace repository

 ## Credits